+Your budget should show how you expect to contribute personally to your costs for the year.
+Bursaries are intended to supplement, not to replace, contributions from your own resources.

-you will need to submit a recording of a recent performance, or extracts from a performance that you have given.
+If you are applying for a Junior Fellowship (for students on the Artist Diploma in Performance programme), you will need to submit a recording of a recent performance, or extracts from a performance that you have given.
 Please submit your recording by providing a link to a YouTube video.

 Applicants for the collaborative piano, harpichord and continuo accompaniment fellowships do not need to supply a recording.

-You should submit your portfolio online via the RCM submission portal by Monday 8 March 2021.
+You should submit your portfolio online via the RCM submission portal.
 The information you upload to the portal does not constitute your entire application, but does form an integral part of it.
 You should ensure you have provided everything that is required.
 Incomplete applications may not be considered.